kgrid-objects/CAMH/collection/99999-CAMH1-v1.0/README.md

 To get the output, click _Post_ button in green on the swagger editor.
 Then click _Try it out_ on the right side of the page followed by clicking execute.
 The output should look like this:
 ```
+{
+  "result": {
+    "Score": {
+      "Array_Length": 9,
+      "PHQ9_total_from_array": 12
+    },
+    "Interpretation_And_Recommendations": {
+      "Depression_Severity": "Severe",
+      "Proposed_Treatment_Actions": "Immediate initiation of pharmacotherapy and, if severe impairment or poor response to therapy, expedited referral to a mental health specialist for psychotherapy and/or collaborative management"
+    },
+    "PHQ9_Questionnaire": "Not requested"
+  }
 ```

 You can change the input parameters values in the input box to see the interpretations and recommendations for different PHQ9 Scores.